Ladislaus of Naples: Conquest of central Italy

 Fearing his aims, the Republics of Siena and Florence and the powerful cardinal Baldassarre Cossa allied against him.
-Antipope Alexander V excommunicated him, and called Louis II of Anjou back to Italy to conquer Naples.
-Louis arrived in late July 1409 with 1,500 cavalry and was invested with the Neapolitan crown.
+Antipope Alexander V excommunicated him and called Louis II of Anjou back to Italy to conquer Naples.
+Louis II arrived in late July 1409 with 1,500 cavalry and was invested with the Neapolitan crown.
 The allies' troops, under Muzio Attendolo, Braccio da Montone and other condottieri, invaded the Papal lands under Ladislaus' control and moved to Rome; Orsini, left by Ladislaus to protect the city, defected to them with 2,000 men.
 However, the allies captured only the Vatican and the Trastevere quarter.
-Cardinal Cossa and Louis left the siege to their condottieri, and moved to northern Italy and Provence in search of further support.
+Cardinal Cossa and Louis II left the siege to their condottieri and moved to northern Italy and Provence in search of further support.

 Ladislaus took advantage of an anti-French revolt in Genoa to gain the support of that city (1410).
 Rome fell on 2 January, and the allies did not score any other notable results.
-On 16 or 17 May May, Louis' fleet, carrying new troops from Provence, was intercepted and partly destroyed off the Tuscan coast, with the loss of 6,000 men and Louis' treasure (for a value of 600,000 ducats), which fell into the hands of Ladislaus.
-In the meantime, Alexander had died, being replaced by Cossa himself as John XXIII.
+On 16 or 17 May, Louis II's fleet, carrying new troops from Provence, was intercepted and partly destroyed off the Tuscan coast, with the loss of 6,000 men and Louis II's treasure (for a value of 600,000 ducats), which fell into the hands of Ladislaus.
+In the meantime, Alexander V had died, being replaced by Cossa himself as John XXIII.
 John XXIII proclaimed a crusade against Ladislaus and authorised the sale of indulgences to finance it.

 The slow pace of the allied army led the Florentines and Sienese to accept peace with Ladislaus, which he bought by renouncing some of his Tuscan conquests.
-Louis continued the struggle: his army, led by Muzio Attendolo, crushed the Neapolitan army at Roccasecca on 19 May 1411.
+Louis II continued the struggle: his army, led by Muzio Attendolo, crushed the Neapolitan army at Roccasecca on 19 May 1411.
 He was unable to exploit this success, as he could not breach the defensive line that Ladislaus had set up at San Germano.
-Louis soon returned to Rome and Provence, where he died six years later.
-In 1412, the situation turned more favorable to Ladislaus: his condottiere Carlo I Malatesta occupied part of the March of Ancona, and, above all, Muzio Attendolo joined Ladislaus.
-A peace was eventually signed on 14 June 1412, by which the Antipope paid 75,000 florins, invested Ladislaus with the Neapolitan crown and named him as Gonfalonier of the Church.
-Ladislaus promised in turn to abandon the cause of Gregory XII, who was ousted from Gaeta and moved to Rimini.
+Louis II soon returned to Rome and Provence, where he died six years later.
+In 1412, the situation turned more favourable to Ladislaus: his condottiere Carlo I Malatesta occupied part of the March of Ancona, and, above all, Muzio Attendolo Sforza joined Ladislaus.
+A peace was eventually signed on 14 June 1412, by which the Antipope paid 75,000 florins, invested Ladislaus with the Neapolitan crown, and named him as Gonfalonier of the Church.
+Ladislaus promised in turn to abandon the cause of Pope Gregory XII, who was ousted from Gaeta and moved to Rimini.